Sienci-Labs/Resources/gsender/gs-installation.md

 If you're having issues installing gSender on your Mac:

 1. Open System Preferences.
-1. Go to the Security &amp; Privacy tab.
+1. Go to the Security & Privacy tab.
 1. Click on the lock and enter your password so you can make changes.
 1. Change the setting to 'App Store and identified developers'
 1. After, you’ll see the option to override app blocking by clicking the temporary button to 'Open Anyway'